Tramper looking at Mount Ruapehu, Tongariro National Park

 Find information on how to get to Tongariro National Park, and safety tips for being properly equipped and well prepared for hiking in the Park.

-The Tongariro Alpine Crossing track passes over varied and spectacular volcanic terrain and takes around 6 - 8 hours to complete.
+The Tongariro Alpine Crossing track crosses spectacular active volcanic terrain, and takes around 6 - 8 hours to complete.

 Winding its way around the active volcanoes Tongariro and Ngauruhoe is the Tongariro Northern Circuit, one of New Zealand's Great Walks.